Home

 • Any appliances (washing machine, dishwasher, kettles etc)

 Some audits include the potential for renewable energy use, such as the position and angle of your roof for solar panels, wind speed and prevailing wind for wind energy.
 Of course you will pay more for such audits.
-But... it may well be worth it if you think you want to go that far.

 The certified energy auditor will then calculate the cost savings that can be made through recommendations for such measures as better insulation, switching incandescent light bulbs to CFL, and future replacement of wasteful appliances.